rachitnaruzu/resultnotifier/README.md

 #### Step 1 : [Installing PostgreSQL database]

-We will use PostgreSQL database with codearena.
+We will use PostgreSQL database with resultnotifier.
 The PostgreSQL installation procedure is taken from [this](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) link:

     sudo apt-get update
 	sudo apt-get install postgresql postgresql-contrib